neimadVN/workshop-demo-llm/README.md

 The `sortTaskByAI` function:
 1. Takes an array of task objects
-2. Sends them to OpenAI with a prompt to sort them as a 5-year-old would
+2. Sends them to OpenAI with a prompt to sort them as a 21-year-old person would
 3. Processes the response and returns a sorted array
 4. Handles errors gracefully, returning the original array if something goes wrong